staas-io/community/docs/getting-started/intro-python.md

 Now back to the dashboard.

-Click on the GIT button, you will see a Git remote URI and some instructions on how to deploy the code to your stack instance.
+Click on the [GIT](){: .btn .btn-purple .ml-2 } button, you will see a Git remote URI and some instructions on how to deploy the code to your stack instance.
 Git remotes are versions of your repository that live on other servers.
 You deploy your app by pushing its code to that Staas remote associated with your app.
 ![](../../assets/images/getting-started/python-git-button-dropdown.jpg)

 Here's how to do it with this repo: